Angels try to get handle on raw emotion after Skaggs death

 “It’s just a tough 24 hours,” Trout said as he sniffed and gained a handle on his emotions.
 “Like Brad said earlier, Skaggsy wouldn’t want us to take another day off.
 The energy he brought to the clubhouse, every time you saw him, just pick me up.”

-The Angels clubhouse was closed to reporters before and after the game, which is unusual in an industry with arguably the best media access among the four major U.S. professional sports.
+Tommy La Stella was on crutches the day after fouling a 97 mph fastball off his lower right leg and fracturing a tibia.
+The AL All-Star had to be replaced and is likely to miss at least two months.
+But losing out on his first All-Star chance two days after being selected as a reserve didn’t matter much to La Stella with Skaggs on his mind.

+“With what we’re all dealing with right now, this is pretty meaningless,” he said.

-There was some question whether Trout and his teammates would talk to reporters after the game — until just about every one of them showed up in a room normally reserved for the home team’s manager after each game.
+There was some question whether Trout and his teammates would talk to reporters after Tuesday’s game — until just about every one of them showed up in a room normally occupied only by the home team’s manager after each game.

 Ausmus, much more composed than he was in a pregame meeting with reporters that included Eppler, owner Arte Moreno and team president John Carpino, said he would take questions about the game before turning it over to the players.